New

 Feeding your AWS Cloud Asset Inventory Data into Grafana for Visualization #

-Using Grafana to visualize your cloud asset inventory data not only helps in monitoring compliance and security but also enhances your ability to present critical information in a clear and actionable manner.
+Using Grafana to visualize your cloud asset inventory data not only makes it easier to monitor compliance and security but also enhances your ability to present critical information in a clear and actionable manner.
 This setup ensures that you can maintain a high level of oversight and continually improve your cloud asset inventory.

 Now, let’s set up a dynamic dashboard in Grafana that pulls information from our PostgreSQL database.